openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ## 6 ID 381 vitro
 ```

 The dataframe contains the ID variable and a new one called *word* with the individual words.
-Let's see if there is any numeric string arranging data in the column by `word` variable.
+Let's see if there is any numeric string.
+Rearranging data in the column by `word` variable is one solution.

 ```r